zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

        </body>
    </html>

-If you want to specify a different view variable to which to capture, explicitly create a view model in your controller, and set it's "capture to" value.
+If you want to specify a different view variable for which to capture, explicitly create a view model in your controller, and set its "capture to" value:

 .. code-block:: php
    :linenos: